Check on It: Music video

 When demand was growing for the song, Beyoncé decided to make a music video for it, serving as promotion for both #1's and The Pink Panther.
 It was directed by Hype Williams.
-The version of "Check on It" used in the clip features a remix of "The Pink Panther Theme" and a verse-rap from Bun B. The video premiered on December 12, 2005, on BET, and was included on the DVD of The Pink Panther.
-The video was shot in 12 hours and features Beyoncé in 12 different set-ups and outfits.
+The version of "Check on It" used in the clip features a remix of "The Pink Panther Theme" and a verse-rap from Bun B. The video premiered on December 12, 2005, on MTV, and was included on the DVD of The Pink Panther.
+The video was shot in 20 hours and features Beyoncé in 8 different set-ups and outfits.
 It incorporates 1950s influences.
 Hype Williams told Margeaux Watson of Entertainment Weekly that the concept was to make everything pink to brand the relationship with The Pink Panther.
 He added that the pink sails reflect the wind instrument sound of the string section.
-Speaking about the video to BET, Beyoncé said:
+Speaking about the video to MTV, Beyoncé said:

 ['Check on It'] is so fun, it makes you feel like a child again and we wanted to put some of that in the choreography and the feel of the video.
 It's all about checking on yourself and making sure you're moving tight and your man admiring how you move.
 It's simple."

 In the video, Beyoncé is seen mostly in all pink, and the dancers wear PVC jackets and dance around rippling satin sheets.
 She occasionally bends over and grabs her behind.
 The video cuts to Beyoncé wearing a polka dot corset against a hot pink polka-dotted wall, wearing a pink wig and pink lipstick.
 Where black bars normally appear on a 4:3 (full screen) television showing a widescreen production, footage is displayed of curtains moving in the background.
 This was a trend in the videos directed by Williams during that year, with the effect being used in Ne-Yo's 2006 single "So Sick" and Jamie Foxx's 2005 single "Unpredictable".
 "Check on It" won the Best R&B Video at the 2006 MTV Video Music Awards.
 It was also nominated for Video of the Year at the 2006 BET Awards.